gitbra/pwic/README.md

 - In-text search with inclusion, exclusion, hash tags and special keywords
 - Search link for the browsers
 - Highlight of the lines of code
-- Export of a page to Markdown (.md), web page (.html) and OpenDocument (.odt)
+- Export of a page to:
+	- OpenDocument Text (odt)
+	- Markdown (md)
+	- HTML (htm)
 - OData feed for BI reports
 - RSS feed
 - Progressive web application (PWA)
 - Share by link
 - Share by email
-- Internationalization: English, French, German, extendable to your language from a template or [online](https://explore.transifex.com/pwicwiki/pwicwiki/)
+- Internationalization: English, French, German, extendable to your language from a template
 - LTR/RTL

 ### For the validators